"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 However, speaking about how emigration influences my artistic practice, it can be said that it creates a certain distance from the tragedy (as harsh as that may sound) and allows my artistic expression not to be purely reactive.
 I can give myself time to focus and reflect on whether I truly want to express something, or if it’s just an impulse as a human being.
 Part of me, as an artist, simply wants to capture that impulse.
 For example, some works created in Ukraine during the first year of the full-scale invasion were more reactive, such as “Inhuman Feeds a Slave” or “Prickly Tear”.
 I don’t think being reactive diminishes them; there is value in it.

-Overall, this created a contrast — to gain some distance and look not only at grief, pain, and war, but also at the social and artistic context.
-To compare them, to reflect on how Ukrainian art can integrate into the global context or exist within the vacuum of its own community, or even be censored, depending on where it is being viewed — to analyze these processes.
-It’s a significant step forward in my development: finding myself in a position where I can see everything not only from within, but also from the outside.
+“For me, this created a contrast: to gain distance and see not only grief, pain, and war, but also the social and artistic context.
+To compare them, reflect on how Ukrainian art can integrate into the broader global context, or exist in the vacuum of its own community, or be censored depending on where it is viewed, and to analyze these processes.
+It is a significant impetus for development: to be in a position where I can view everything not only from the inside but also from the outside.

-I never wanted to emigrate.
+In general, I never had the desire to emigrate.
 I never planned to live abroad.
-Until 2020, I traveled frequently to America and even had the opportunity to move to the U.S., but I ultimately refused because I didn’t want to trade Kyiv for anything.
-Although I had gallery contracts offered in New York, their condition was that I relocate.
-I decided I wanted to live only at home.
-The decision to stay abroad now was rather a rational one, driven by projects that had been discussed before the full-scale invasion and that evolved during my time away.
-In fact, I came for one residency in 2023 and then went on to another.
-There was a series of projects that made it impossible to return home, simply because there wasn’t enough time — and this was my only source of income, so I couldn’t afford to stop.
+Until 2020, I often traveled to the United States and had the opportunity to move there, but at the last moment, I declined, because I did not want to trade Kyiv for anything.
+Although I had contracts offered in New York with a gallery and curators who were ready to work with me, the condition was that I relocate.
+I decided, however, that I wanted to live only at home.
+My decision to stay abroad now was more rational, due to projects that had been discussed before the full-scale invasion and which developed while I was already abroad.
+In fact, I arrived for one residency in 2023 and then moved on to another.
+There were several projects that made it impossible to return home, because it was physically impossible to fit everything in at the time.
+This was my only way to earn a living, and I could not afford to stop.

-At some point, it became clear that I was staying, because it was my only way to continue doing art.
-Back home, I couldn’t see how to find the strength or the means to keep working without financial support.
-Many things had come to a halt, as collectors in Ukraine stopped buying art for a while.
-For an artist, that’s an extremely vulnerable situation and a major challenge — when you’re faced with the choice of either finding an additional or even entirely new, more “useful” profession in which you might feel needed during wartime, or finding a way to keep doing what you truly want to do — and reasons to keep doing it.
+At some point, it became clear that I would stay here, because it was my only way to continue practicing art.
+At home, I didn’t know how to find the strength or the means to keep working without financial support.
+Many things came to a halt, as collectors in Ukraine temporarily stopped buying.
+For an artist, this is a very vulnerable moment and a major challenge: either you look for an additional or even completely different profession, perhaps one that feels more needed during wartime than artistic work, or you search for ways to continue doing what you truly want to do and find reasons to keep doing it

 Lesia: What helps you avoid burnout, keep working, and create today?
 What are your sources of hope regarding the future, life, and art?

 Polina: What helps me is immersing myself in the experiences of philosophers, writers, and poets.
-Recently, I have been drawn to the work of Paul Celan and Lesia Ukrainka: despite all the pessimism in their work, there is something resonant with my own vision of the present.
-Also, people — their resilience, their drive to live despite enormous obstacles — inspire me.
-For example, my sick mother is a strong source of motivation for me.
-I dream that she will witness a peaceful future and live in times where her life is no longer threatened by war.
-My son, on the other hand, is the embodiment of that future, and as a mother, I obviously do not want to believe that the future does not exist, because it exists in him.
-I want him to experience gentler times.
-Overall, the people I support and who support me are a driving force, despite the distance — sometimes very great — between us.
+Recently, I have been drawn to the work of Paul Celan and Lesia Ukrainka: despite all their pessimism, there is something in their vision that resonates with my understanding of the present.
+Also, people themselves — their resilience and desire to live despite overwhelming obstacles — are a source of inspiration.
+For example, my ill mother is a strong impetus for me.
+I dream that she will be able to witness a peaceful future and live in times when her life is not threatened by war.
+And my son is the embodiment of that future.
+As a mother, I naturally do not want to believe that there is no future, because here it is — the future exists in him.
+I want him to experience easier times.
+In general, the people I support and who support me are a driving force, despite the distance — sometimes a very great distance — between us.

 Painting is my inexhaustible source of hope.
-For me, it is like a time machine: through the artistic process, I can slow down, immersing myself in the creation of a work.
-I can also accelerate, in a way, projecting my expression into the past.
+For me, it is like a time machine: I can slow down through the artistic process while working on a piece, or I can accelerate and seemingly push my expression into the past.
 This allows me to see the work as part of history, something that has already occurred, something that has ended — including the horrors of our time.